-We are currently in the Month of Nisan / Nissan – the month of Miracles as that was when YAH delivered our descendants from Mitzrayim / Egypt years ago.
+We are currently in the Month of Nisan (also spelt as Nissan) and also called Abib (can be spelt as Aviv)- the MONTH OF MIRACLES as that was when YAH delivered our ancestors from Mitzrayim (a.k.a Egypt) over 3,000 years ago.
 It is also the same month in which Haman’s judgement was executed.
-Haman was the villain in the PURIM story in the Book of Esther in the BIBLE.
+Haman was the villain in the PURIM story in the Book of Esther.

 What is PASSOVER & FEAST OF UNLEAVENED BREAD all about?

 1 Corinthians 5:6-8 Tree of Life Version (TLV)

 6 Your boasting is no good.
 Don’t you know that a little hametz leavens the whole batch of dough?
 7 Get rid of the old hametz,[a] so you may be a new batch, just as you are unleavened—for Messiah, our Passover Lamb, has been sacrificed.
 8 Therefore let us celebrate the feast not with old hametz,[b] the hametz of malice and wickedness, but with unleavened bread—the matzah of sincerity and truth.

 YAH’S Holy Moed Pesach (Festival of Passover) is coming up.
 Here are the dates for this year: